tc10815/ParkEzAI/README.md

 ![Sorcerer Mickey](./archive/img/mickey.jpg)

 ## Functional Requirements
-**Note: identical for ParkEzAi (this project) and group ParkEz class project**
+**Note: identical for ParkEz AI (this project) and group ParkEz class project**

-ParkEzAI allows parking lot owners to see how many spaces are occupied in their lot, identify overparkers and record security to the cloud to revisit it later.
+ParkEz AI allows parking lot owners to see how many spaces are occupied in their lot, identify overparkers and record security to the cloud to revisit it later.
 It allows would be parkers to see how occupied a lot is and see the best spot.
 Advertisers can also place advertisements on the park lot page for the general public.

 #### 1. Account Management